 The best CBD products for athletes

-The 3 most popular CBD brands athletes are using are cbdMD, CBD Pure, and Green Roads World.
+The 4 most popular CBD brands athletes are using are cbdMD, CBD Pure, Green Roads World and Blessed CBD oil in the UK.
 These brands all offer full spectrum hemp oil, CBD topicals and edibles that are great for pain management (with no side effects).

 How To Use CBD Products

 CBD can also be taken through tinctures, capsules, topical creams or even edibles such as CBD gummies and brownies.
 There are even CBD shots on the market made to boost energy before a workout or relax the muscles afterward.

 Tinctures are taken by placing a small amount of oil beneath the tongue where it is held for several seconds before swallowing.
 Tinctures are absorbed through the mucus membrane in the mouth allowing CBD to hit the bloodstream directly.
 Tinctures can take effect within 15 minutes and up to 35% of CBD is absorbed.

 Edibles and capsules are easy and quick to take.
 They pass through the digestive system before being absorbed.
 It takes a little longer for edibles and capsules to be absorbed, but once they are, they can last up to eight hours.
 Between 6 and 15% of CBD is absorbed by edibles.